Skycycle X-2: The jump

 In order to obtain permission from the State of Idaho to perform the canyon jump, the X-2 was registered as an airplane rather than a motorcycle.

 Three Skycycle X-2s were built for Knievel.
 The first two were used for test flights.
 Unable to fund further tests, Knievel used the third for the canyon jump.
 In 2007, the Skycycle X-2-1 was offered for sale for $5 million.
 The X-2-2 is owned by the Knievel estate and periodically exhibited along with a museum of Knievel artifacts.

-In the era before cable networks, the Sunday afternoon jump was covered live by Top Rank on paid closed circuit television in several hundred theaters and arenas, promoted by Bob Arum with an average price of ten dollars.
+In the era before cable networks, the Sunday afternoon jump was covered live by Top Rank on paid closed-circuit television in several hundred theaters and arenas, promoted by Bob Arum with an average price of ten dollars.
 Taped coverage by ABC was shown on Wide World of Sports later in the month.
 The ticket price at the launch site was twenty-five dollars.

 The jump was pushed out of the newspaper headlines by the pardon of Richard Nixon by President Gerald Ford.

 Monument

 A memorial to Knievel is located near the Perrine Bridge, which crosses the Snake River about 1.6 mi west of the jump site.
-The monument was dedicated in September 1985, at a small ceremony attended by Knievel.
+The monument was dedicated in September 1985 at a small ceremony attended by Knievel.

-Re-creation of the jump
+Recreation of the jump

 Since the 1974 launch, seven daredevils have expressed interest in recreating the jump, including Knievel's two sons Robbie and Kelly.
-Robbie announced he would recreate the jump in 2010.
-Stuntman Eddie Braun worked with Kelly and Robert Truax's son to recreate the jump using a replica of the Skycycle X-2.
+Robbie announced he would recreate the jump in 2010, but the project went no further upon his death.
+Stuntman Eddie Braun worked with Kelly Knievel (son of Robert Craig "Evel" Knievel) and Scott Truax (son of Robert Truax) to recreate the jump using a replica of the Skycycle X-2.
 Braun successfully flew his rocket, named Evel Spirit, across the Snake River Canyon on September 16, 2016.